-It can be a tough call to make, especially since which spelling you see most may also depend on where you live.
-American style tends to favor cybersecurity as one word while British style often uses cyber security as two words.
+It can be a tough call, especially since which spelling you see most may also depend on where you live.
+American style favors cybersecurity as one word, while the British style often uses cyber security as two words.

 But the definitions don’t really waver.
 Cybersecurity and cyber security have the same meaning.
 (And while you might catch “cyber-security” here and there, it means the same and is not a widely-used or preferred derivative).

 Grammarians will argue that top news agency, the Associated Press (which holds the throne when it comes to the latest word copy style), mandates it is a single word – same as many of the online dictionaries consulted.

 Regardless of which style you prefer, it’s always best to pick one and stick with it.
 With the evolution of English vocabulary and the advancement of technology, the different spelling styles are all deemed acceptable in the IT industry.
 Hopefully, in the coming years, we’ll see a formal, consistent and widely-accepted spelling of this cyber word as we saw with the “smartphone.”

 The jury is still out on this one.

 While it seems that “cybersecurity” is most often used, it might depend on where you live or whether your part of an organization that simply prefers to use “cyber security” for whatever reason.